 Alcazar of Toledo, Spain

 The Alcazar of Toledo is located in the highest elevation of Toledo.
-It was once used as a Roman palace however today it is a known to be an army museum.
-Despite the Spanish army exhibitions displayed, the balcony of the Alcazar are worth it due to the views.
+It was once used as a Roman palace, however, today it is a known to be an army museum.
+Despite the Spanish army exhibitions displayed, the balcony of the Alcazar is worth it due to the views.
 Toledo, Spain also plays a huge role during the Muslim rule.

 Royal Palace, Madrid

 This is the most visited site in Madrid.
 It is also the official residence of the royal family of Spain.
 The interiors of the places of filled with luxurious decorations, paintings, furniture, porcelain to name a few.
 It also contains information about the rich history of Spain and its royalty.

 This aqueduct is one of the great works of man.
 It was built during the Roman empire in 50 a.d.
 It’s 93 ft tall.
 Do you know that there was no cement used during this time to build the aqueduct?

 Andalusia is said to be one of the best regions of Spain, especially beautiful Seville.
 Plaza de España is a must visit in Seville.
 Its construction has influences from the Renaissance and Moorish era.
 Plaza de España is a place where locals and travelers hang out, relax and enjoy the beautiful views.

 Camino de Santiago trail